syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.activity `enum`
 {:#members:nodes-activity}

 Defines the type of BPMN Activity.
 Applicable, if the node is a bpmn activity.
-See <a href="global.html#bpmnactivity">BPMNActivity</a>
+See [BPMN Activity](/js/api/global#bpmnactivity)

 #### Default Value